Honey mustard salmon, a perfect quick and easy midweek meal, a simple pan fried fillet cooked in a light & delicious glaze in just 15 minutes.

 It is simple cooking at its very best and it is the perfect quick nutritious main element to a weeknight dinner.

-The fish should give off a searing sound when it is placed in the pan.
+The salmon should give off a pleasing searing sound when it is placed in the pan.

 - 1 Tbsp Cooking Oil